kotchaporn6509650195/CS360_Groupfork/README.md

   -  Babel: It's a tool that helps convert newer JavaScript code (ES6+ and other features) to run in browsers or environments that do not support the latest version of JavaScript.
 Babel acts as a JavaScript compiler or transpiler that translates new JavaScript features.
 It is a version supported by older browsers or systems such as ES5.

-  -  GitHub Actions: It's a feature available on GitHub that allows you to automate tasks within the project development process such as testing, build, deployment, and All other DevOps-related tasks by GitHub Actions is a CI/CD platform (Continuous Integration / Continuous Deployment) developed to work seamlessly with GitHub.
+  -  GitHub Actions: It's a feature available on GitHub that allows you to automate tasks within the project development process such as testing, build, deployment, and All other DevOps-related tasks by GitHub Actions is a CI/CD platform (Continuous Integration / Continuous Deployment) developed to work seamlessly with GitHub.(e.g., windows-latest-18, ubuntu-latest-18)

   1. For Unit Testing

 Testing was done using the Register system.
 There were a total of 7 test cases.